datajerk/ctf-write-ups/hsctf7/got_it/README.md

 I usually do not do weekday CTFs.
 I made an exception when another CTFer asked if I had a format-string library.
 I didn't.
 However, I said I'd look at the problem and help out.
 After solving the problem and refactoring my code I ended up with the above two functions--perhaps the start of a library.

-The first function is a format-string write-what-where.
-Give it any 64-bit _what_ and any writable 64-bit _where_ and it'll do all the math and generate a format string for you that will write out the _what_ as a series of 16-bit words.
+The first function is a format-string _write-what-where_.
+Pass in any 64-bit _what_ and any writable 64-bit _where_, and it'll do all the math and generate a format string for you that will write out the _what_ as a series of 16-bit words.
 The `count` parameter is number of 16-bit words; if you know that you only have to write out, say, 48-bits (common for x86_64 addresses), then the recommended `4` (64-bits) could be set to `3` (for 3 16-bit words).

 The second function is a format-string read-where and return what _is that thing pointing to_.
 (I probably need to come up with better names.)